chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 ## Moving MNIST Benchmarks

-We provide benchmark results on popular [Moving MNIST](http://arxiv.org/abs/1502.04681) dataset using $10\rightarrow 10$ frames prediction setting.
+We provide benchmark results on the popular [Moving MNIST](http://arxiv.org/abs/1502.04681) dataset using $10\rightarrow 10$ frames prediction setting.
 Metrics (MSE, MAE, SSIM, pSNR) of the final models are reported in three trials.
-Parameters (M), FLOPs (G), inference FPS (s) are also reported for all methods.
+Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
+All methods are trained by Adam optimizer with Onecycle scheduler.

 ### **Benchmark of Video Prediction Methods**

-For fair comparison of different methods, we report final results when models are trained to convergence.
-We provide config file in [configs/mmnist](https://github.com/chengtan9907/SimVPv2/configs/mmnist).
+For a fair comparison of different methods, we report final results when models are trained to convergence.
+We provide config files in [configs/mmnist](https://github.com/chengtan9907/SimVPv2/configs/mmnist).

 | Method       | Params |  FLOPs | FPS |  MSE  |   MAE  |  SSIM |   Download   |
 |--------------|:------:|:------:|:---:|:-----:|:------:|:-----:|:------------:|